Zimbabwean election under scrutiny for irregularities – DW – 08/28/2023

 International election observers stressed that there had been problems with the poll held last Wednesday and Thursday.
 They cited an atmosphere of intimidation against Chamisa's supporters.

-Over forty local election monitors were arrested.
-Observers also listed censored media coverage and new, draconian laws like the Patriotic Bill, which authorizes penalties, including the death penalty, for anyone found guilty of "willfully damaging the sovereignty and national interest of Zimbabwe."
+Over 40 local election monitors were arrested.
+Observers also listed censored media coverage and new, draconian laws like the Patriotic Bill, which authorizes punishment, including the death penalty, for anyone found guilty of "willfully damaging the sovereignty and national interest of Zimbabwe."
 The vague wording gives authorities ample scope to use the bill against political opponents.

-"When you've got all of that going on and you can only win with 52% of the vote, that's pretty remarkable.
-What this result really shows us is the depth of public anger against the government," analyst and democracy scholar Nic Cheeseman of the University of Birmingham told DW.
+"When you've got all that going on and can only win with 52% of the vote, that's pretty remarkable.
+This result shows us the depth of public anger against the government," Nic Cheeseman, an analyst and democracy scholar at the University of Birmingham, told DW.

-A former Zimbabwean Cabinet Minister, Saviour Kasukuwere, who was disqualified from running for the presidency by the High Court, told DW that Zimbabweans were "dismayed” and that the whole process was a "charade."
+Saviour Kasukuwere, a former Zimbabwean Cabinet Minister disqualified from running for the presidency by the High Court, told DW that Zimbabweans were "dismayed" and that the whole process was a "charade."

-Mnangagwa, 80, described his election victory as a product of a "mature democracy", despite widespread criticism.
-But while the ruling ZANU-PF secured power, the results revealed that support for Mnangagwa himself was not formidable, said Cheeseman.
+Mnangagwa, 80, described his election victory as a product of a "mature democracy" despite widespread criticism.
+But while the ruling ZANU-PF party secured power, winning 136, or 65%, of the 209 seats in Zimbabwe's Assembly, the results revealed that support for Mnangagwa himself was not as formidable.

-The election took place against a backdrop of considerable youth unemployment, inflation and economic stagnation, due in part to Western sanctions against Zimbabwe over alleged human rights abuses.
+The election took place against a backdrop of considerable youth unemployment, inflation and economic stagnation, partly due to Western sanctions against Zimbabwe over alleged human rights abuses.

 Mnangagwa, however, is highly regarded in some Zimbabwean circles for his political savviness and ability to survive.
-Nicknamed 'The Crocodile', he was a longtime ally of former dictator, Robert Mugabe.
-Mnangagwa turned on Mugabe after he was dismissed as vice-president in 2017.
-Shortly after, in an event most analysts described as a military coup, Mugabe was removed from power and Mnangagwa took over.
+Nicknamed "The Crocodile," he was a longtime ally of former dictator Robert Mugabe.
+Mnangagwa turned on Mugabe after he was dismissed as vice president in 2017.
+Shortly after, in an event most analysts described as a military coup, Mugabe was removed from power, and Mnangagwa won the ensuing presidential election.

-Yet, the election results might be a signal to the ruling party that "there are diminishing returns from the authoritarian strategy, and at some point you've got to deliver something to the people.
-Otherwise, the process simply becomes unfeasible and implausible," analyst Cheeseman said.
+Yet this year's election results might signal to the ruling party that "there are diminishing returns from the authoritarian strategy, and at some point, you've got to deliver something to the people.
+Otherwise, the process simply becomes unfeasible and implausible," Cheeseman said.

-A bigger problem, say critics like Kasukuwere, is that the ZANU-PF government does not have any legitimacy.
+A bigger problem, say critics like Kasukuwere, is that the ZANU-PF government has no legitimacy.

 "We can't continue with this charade where you want to keep the country in isolation because you want to win elections illegally," he told DW.